dpd696/dpd696/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Brian Smith
 ===================================================================================================================================

-Data Scientist / Information Technology Officer
+Information Security Officer / Director of Information Technology
 -----------------------------------------------

 I am a proud PawPaw tech enthusiast, and I love to learn and grow in IT.
 I have over 13+ years of experience in Information Technology.
 Over the past 5 years I have been learning to code.
 I started with HTML and Python, but have really found a passion for backend development as well as business intelligence.